Mayukh-Banik/MatVec/README.md

 ## Matrix

 A simple library (hopefully) to implement Vector/Matrix operations.
+Only for 32 bit Floating Point Values.

 Initially aiming at basic operations (multiplication, transpose, etc) but will support several computing types: serial, BLAS, multithreading: C/C++ threads, and GPU versions.